j3st3r/Python-Threat-Intelligence-Scripts/README.md

 # Threat_Intelligence
-Scripts used to gather threat information from AlienVault OTX and VirusTotal
+Scripts used to gather Threat Intelligence (Indicators of Compromise) information from AlienVault OTX and VirusTotal.